Travel to Spain

-Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Spain.
+Spain is one of the most popular destinations in the world with millions of people visiting every year.
+Expect facsinating cities, a vibrant culture, amazing beaches and beautiful islands.
+Get inspiration for the best things to do if you would like to travel, go backpacking or take a gap year to Spain.

 Spain is an all round destination with a warm Mediterranean climate, even in winter it never really gets that cold.
 The Canary Islands average around 20oC most months and we highly recommend heading to to coast / islands for summer.
 April and May are our best time recommendations to visit Spain, this is when the country isn't boiling hot and the weather is comfortable.
 During July and August the weather can be extremely hot, and also crowded with tourists

-Several international and low cost airlines airlines in Europe offer great value flights to Spain.
+The easiest and quickest way to get to Spain is by flying.
+There are great value flights to international airports in most major cities and tourism hotspots in Spain.
 You can also cross from mainland Europe via bus/train which can be cheaper than flying but expect much longer journey times.

 Spain is the ideal place to travel for those with boundless energy, the islands offer a range of things to do, such as scuba diving, windsurfing, horse riding and caving, to name but a few.
 Of course, it’s also the perfect place to lie back, relax and soak up the rays.
 Spain is a very laid back country and local people usually have a siesta during the afternoon, sometimes even large cities like Barcelona and Madrid can seem empty and deserted.
 This can be annoying if you are looking to go shopping or buy something from a local store but once you fall into the culture you will soon get used to it.